-This is a question I considered when first flying with my service dog.
-In speaking with my vet, he said that he would not prescribe sedation for pets flying in baggage, since the owner could not keep an eye on them to ensure they did not have any issues.
-However, since my dog would be in cabin with me, he prescribed Composure™ just in case.
-The package says take 1 per day, but he said she could take up to 3 if needed.
-I did end up giving her 3 over the space of the flight, but saw no difference in her behavior.
-She mostly stayed on the floor in the comfy bed I brought for her (although she didn't sleep), but wanted to get on my lap during take-offs and landings, which is understandable since the vibrations would be more intense on the floor—as is cold—something else to consider.
+This product can be given daily or on an as-needed basis.
+It is safe to double or triple the dose in times of increased stress.
+I did end up giving her 3 over the course of her first 8-hour flight, but I saw no difference in her behavior.
+She mostly stayed on the floor in the comfy bed I brought for her (although she didn't sleep), but wanted to get on my lap during take-offs and landings, which is understandable since the vibrations are more intense on the floor—as is the cold—something else to consider.

 With the right attitude (which your dog picks up on), flying with a service dog can be easy and stress-free.

 If you'd like to add any dog travel tips or experiences, I'd love to read them in the comment section below.

 Question: What is the best and cheapest way to transport my service dog's dry kibble?

 Answer: For meals during the flight, just stick some kibble in a Ziploc bag, and put it in your carry-on bag, then just pack the rest in your suitcase.

 Question: What kind of collapsable bed do you use?

 Answer: I've updated the article with a link to the bed we use.